gammu/gammu/docs/manual/config/index.rst

     For **Proxy** connections, you need to specify command which should be executed.
 It is supposed to pass bidirectional communication from Gammu to the device.
-This can happen for example over network, for example using ``remserial`` tool.
+This can happen for example over network.

     For **IrDA** connections, this parameters is not used at all.